ChainAgnostic/CAIPs/CAIPs/caip-25.md

 the `optionalScopes` array MUST contain 1 or more of them, if present.

-There is one special-case scope object, named `wallet`, which refers to methods and events independent of any namespace but, crucially, no chains or CASA namespaces.
+There is one special-case scope object, named `wallet`, which refers to methods and events independent of CASA namespace.
 This off-chain scope objects exists for callers and respondents to negotiate support for chain-agnostic primitives like W3C decentralized identifiers, W3C Verifiable Credentials, JWTs, IPFS, webCrypto, and other cryptographic standards.
 At time or writing, the only CAIP that specifies `wallet` methods so far is [CAIP-169][], although others may be in progress.

 A third object is the `sessionProperties` object, all of whose properties MUST be in the interpreted as optional, since requesting applications cannot mandate